Social Resilience Project

-Midcoast Maine Workshop to Improve Community Resilience to Coastal Storms
+Midcoast Maine Scenario Planning Exercise to Improve Community Resilience to Coastal Storms

 Central to the project’s vision is looking beyond the physical impacts of coastal hazards such as power outages and washed out road culverts, and instead focusing on how these physical impacts pose risks to certain members of our communities.
 These are community members and groups, who due to their economic and/or social circumstances, will be at greater risk and have less resources to respond to and recover from storm impacts.